 How chiropractic treatment can help you

-If you’re in pain, there’s an excellent chance that it’s related to your spine.
+If you’re in pain, there’s a good chance that it’s related to your spine.
 Spine-related pain can be felt anywhere in your body — not just in your neck or back.
 Your spinal problems could present as a burning, tingling pain in your wrist, as a weakness in your shoulder or something else.

 Painkillers might provide relief for a while, but they don’t actually “kill” pain.
 The best they might do is to mask your pain for a while, but you can’t take painkillers forever without risking additional health problems.

 Massage is excellent for muscles, and may also offer temporary relief.
 However, muscle pain is usually a symptom, not a cause.
 So, if your pain is rooted in your nerves then it’s going to come back after a massage, whether that’s in an hour or a day.

 The only path to deep and lasting relief is to locate the cause then treat it to stop it from happening again.

 Chiropractors are trained to treat the spine and nervous system.
 The spine is a source of pain — neck pain, back pain, headaches and sciatica are classic examples.
 And your spine is vital to your health because it is the central circuit around which information flows between your body and your brain.